Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Infrastructure/Identity-Protection-Policy.md

 - **Setting Name:** MSM - Disable CA Resilience Downgrade
 - **Description:**
-If their is an outage in Azure AD and Conditional Access policies cannot be evaluated, it will block principals from authenticating.
+If their is an outage in Entra ID and Conditional Access policies cannot be evaluated, it will block principals from authenticating.
 - **Why it is needed (what does it secure against):**
 Ensures that no principals can bypass any Conditional Access policies when their is an outage.
 - **Who this applies to:**
-Azure AD Groups: Privileged device Devices & Privileged Users
+Entra ID Groups: Privileged device Devices & Privileged Users
 - **When the policy triggers:**
-If their is an outage in Azure AD, once a principals session expires they will not be able to continue in their session until Azure AD Conditional Access is able to be evaluated again.
+If their is an outage in Entra ID, once a principals session expires they will not be able to continue in their session until Entra ID Conditional Access is able to be evaluated again.

 ## Continuous Access Evaluation

 - **Setting Name:** Continuous Access Evaluation
 - **Description:**
-Anytime Azure AD detects a change in signal on the session, such as location, IP address, permissions, it will reprocess the conditional access policies on the account
+Anytime Entra ID detects a change in signal on the session, such as location, IP address, permissions, it will reprocess the conditional access policies on the account
 - **Why it is needed (what does it secure against):**
 This protects against credential theft attacks, session stealing, and users inadvertently trying to authenticate from prohibited locations.
 If a user is authenticated in a permitted location and then moves to a prohibited location it will then end the session.
 - **Who this applies to:**
-Azure AD Groups: Privileged device Devices & Privileged Users or all users if already set.
+Entra ID Groups: Privileged device Devices & Privileged Users or all users if already set.
 - **When the policy triggers:**
 Anytime there is a change in signal on the token